S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Warnings.md

 > text at some obscure location; kinda defeats the porous of keeping secrets if
 > your reader tattles on you.

-5. Only enable `--output-pre-parse-yn` and/or `--padding-enable-yn` options when you are certain as to what those options do.
+5. Only enable `--enc-parsing-filter-input-yn` and/or `--padding-enable-yn` options when you are certain as to what those options do.
 Default values for each are `no` so do not worry about manually disabling them.

-> the `--output-pre-parse-yn` option if enabled will cause the listening loop
+> the `--enc-parsing-filter-input-yn` option if enabled will cause the listening loop
 > to perpend `#` to read lines that do not have them at the start of the line
 > already
 > the `--padding-enable-yn` option if enabled will cause lines read to also